olinpin/WordAX/README.md

 ## Roadmap
 - [ ] Anki card "store" - download any anki flashcards you want from the online store that already exists somewhere
+    - [ ] Export your anki to the store?
 - [ ] Import anki cards in the .anki format
 - [x] Create flashcards
 - [ ] Add tags to cards